kdm9/rab/src/02_organisation.md

 # Workspaces and Data Hygiene

+This book is about how we do computational analyses, in some "workspace" either on our laptop, or on some server.
 When I say "workspace", I speak of a directory within which some computational analyses happen.
 If you're used to working in R, an Rstudio project is a great example of a workspace, and Rstudio provides a set of tools and conventions that help us keep track of our code, data, metadata, and results.

 Let's discuss key features of a well-organised workspace.
 Ideally, our workspaces should be: